 Another car finance option would be to lease your car using car finance.
 This means you hire a new car for several years, returning it at the end of the lease period (essentially a long-term car rental).

-Like other hire purchase agreements, you’ll put a deposit down and make monthly repayments.
+Also known as personal contract hire - like other hire purchase agreements, you’ll put a deposit down and make monthly repayments.
 You’ll also be able to add servicing plans to your deal – for an add-on cost, to ensure you hand the car back in good condition and avoid paying fines.
 The main difference is you won’t end up owning the car at the end of the deal and there is no opportunity to regain some of what you’ve spent on the car by reselling it (which you can do with a car loan, or PCP or HP if you pay for the car at the end of the deal).

 If you can afford to, it can be better to buy a car with your own money.
 Borrowing money (whether that be a loan, PCP or HP) will cost you more in the long run through interest payments.
 If you don’t have all the money, it’s worth saving as much as you can for the same reason.
 The smaller the loan you take out, or the larger the deposit you can put down, the less you’ll pay overall.